root-foundation/root/README.md

 The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.
 Tokens aren’t memes, they are instruments that sit *above* companies and money.

 RootNet will change our world.
-It will grow collective wealth _without inflation_ through Universal Basic _Equity_, rewrite education with better incentives, and stop short-term gains that damage our future by aligning incentives with what we _truly_ value.
-It will even _enable_ superintelligence.
+It will grow collective wealth _without inflation_ through Universal Basic _Equity_, rewrite education with better incentives, and stop short-term gains that cause long-term collective harm by aligning incentives with what we _truly_ value.
+RootNet will even _enable_ superintelligence.

 RootNet is a new foundation for civilization that achieves prosperity through unity.